reactos/reactos/README.md

 ## Code mirrors

 The main development is done on [GitHub](https://github.com/reactos/reactos).
 We have an [alternative mirror](https://git.reactos.org/?p=reactos.git) in case GitHub is down.
+An unoffical mirror is avaible at [gitlab](https://gitlab.com/reactos-mirror/reactos).

 There is also an obsolete [SVN archive repository](https://svn.reactos.org/reactos/) that is kept for historical purposes.